 SELinux requires a security context to be associated with every process (or subject) and object that are used by the security server to decide whether access is allowed or not as defined by the policy.

-Within SELinux, a security context is represented as variable-length strings that define the SELinux user, their role, a type identifier and an optional MCS / MLS security level as follows:
+Within SELinux, a security context is represented as variable-length strings that define the SELinux user, their role, a type identifier and an optional MCS / MLS security range or level as follows:

 When a type is associated with an object, it defines what access permissions the SELinux user has to that object.